Sawy89/RasPierreUnchained/README.md

 in `*.py` files there are models, views, forms for interacting with DB, rendering pages and also some AJAX communication for js functions; in file `xmasg.py` there is the core code for randomly select giver and receiver.
 Template are divided in the 3 pages, and 2 element for organizing the sidebar.
 For static files, there is some CSS (but also bootstrap is used). and the core javscript is in `xmasg.js` file.

 ### Myself
-it's a site for describing myself, done with django in order to modify content online
+it's a site for describing myself, done with django in order to modify content online for admin

 ## Other